 5. They fear whomever they tell will think they are weak .
 They don’t realize that surviving these thoughts of suicide is a huge act of courage.
 They feel intense shame for them and need someone who will listen and empathize.

 Loss of a child is our greatest fear, and we’ll go through a catalog of reasons why we are hearing what we are hearing and often land on denial.
 That’s only natural and one reason I suggest kids write a letter because the face-to-face can be difficult for both parties.
 The truth is, we just want them to tell.
+And going to a hospital is not always the default option and should be the last resort.

 Now that you know what they fear, perhaps it will help you manage the conversation and help you understand what might be stopping someone from telling about thoughts of suicide.
 Or maybe it will help you better understand why a loved one who died by suicide didn’t tell you.
 There are other fears such as a fear of being hospitalized, being visited by police or that they are of no value but these six are what I hear most often when they are looking up how to tell a parent.